Chenyc666/CMSC320-Final-Project/README.md

 # CMSC320-Final-Project

-Project: Student GPA Prediction by using Advanced Data Science Techniques

-Welcome to the Student GPA Prediction project repository.
+Welcome to the CMSC320 Final Project Student GPA Prediction project repository.
 This project focuses on utilizing advanced data science techniques to predict students' GPA based on their provided information.

 # Objective:
 The primary objective of this project is to develop and compare predictive models capable of accurately estimating a student's GPA.
 Leveraging a diverse set of features, we aim to deliver a robust solution that aids educational institutions in foreseeing academic outcomes.